1337hero/boldandadventurous.com/_posts/2015-01-19-when-impatience-sets-in.md

 ---
+layout: post
 title: When Impatience Sets In
-author: JorDanee
-layout: post
 permalink: /when-impatience-sets-in/

+by: JorDanee

+quote:

+image: /media/default-cover.jpg
+video: false

 categories:
-  - Life
+  - Real Life

 ---

 It&#8217;s January.
 I want to be out of the house and in the Airstream by the end of March.
 Why?
 Because Baby #2 is due the last week of March/first week of April.

 I honestly don&#8217;t care if we&#8217;re on the road full time at that point or not.
 I just want to be out of this house and in my silver home.
 I want to sit back and enjoy being a new mom and watching Alex learn to be a big sister.
 I want to be available for Alex as she transitions from being the only kid to being the older kid.
 I don&#8217;t want to spend maternity leave knee deep in yard sales or packing stuff up for donation.
 I don&#8217;t want to be cleaning the house for the next set of tenants and caring for two kids under two.
 And I certainly don&#8217;t want to be doing all that while recovering from a c-section.